“You should start a blog!” I was urged again this week; and this time I have!

 I have worked in research since 2006.
-Upon qualifying in 2013 I took an exciting post as a Lead Researcher on the Dementia and Imagination research programme, funded by the Arts and Humanities Research Councils Connected Communities programme.
+Upon qualifying in clinical psychology in 2013 I took a post as a Lead Researcher on the Dementia and Imagination research programme, funded by the Arts and Humanities Research Councils Connected Communities programme.
 Between 2012 an 2017 I worked on this project, at Arts for Health, at the School of Art at MMU.

 In 2015 the Journal of Affective Disorders published my research exploring the links between creativity and bipolar disorder (or manic depression as it used to be known).
 My work includes attending to the active ingredients that make arts based interventions successful.

 This research continued in 2017 with a Winston Churchill Travelling Fellowship, an apt route given Churchill himself experienced extremes of mood, which he called “the black dog.”
 Churchill was a very competent painter, and one who painted partly as a means of managing his own intense emotional life.
 The subsequent report has enabled health leaders in Greater Manchester to support the development of a post unique to Greater Manchester: Arts and Mental Health Innovation Programme Manager.
 This programme sits within GM iTHRIVE, Greater Manchester’s team leading the transformation of children’s service, happening nationally and known as iTHRIVE.